Clarify Confused Nodes via Separated Learning: Evaluations

-\paragraph{How do the key designs in NCGCN contribute to the results?} There are three key designs in NCGCN: 1) separation of transformation weights in the first layer; 2) separation of message passing in the second layer; and 3) guidance of separation by the \textit{NC} metric.
-We deploy three ablation studies to validate their effectiveness: 1) removing the separation strategy and degenerating our approach to an adaptive mixture of GCN output and raw features (\textit{w/o} Separ.); 2) restoring inter-group message passing in the second layer of NCGCN (\textit{w/o} Mess.
-Separ. ); 3) using \textit{NH} metric and a threshold of 0.5 to separate nodes (\textit{NH} Separ.).
+Our framework features three key designs: 1) the separation of transformation weights in the first layer; 2) the separation of message passing in the second layer; 3) the guidance of separation by the \nc metric.
+To further investigate the effectiveness of these key designs, we conduct three ablation studies: 1) removing separation strategies (target masking and source masking) and degenerating NCGCN to an adaptive mixture of GCN output and raw features (\textit{w/o} Separ.); 2) restoring inter-group message passing (source masking) in the second layer (\textit{w/o} Mess.
+Separ.); 3) guiding separation using \nh metric and a threshold of 0.5 (\textit{NH} Separ.).
 The results of ablation studies are shown below the dashed line in Table~\ref{tab:main}.
-Comparing \textit{w/o} Separ. and \textit{w/o} Mess.
-Separ. with NCGCN shows that the separation design brings greater gains to heterophilous graphs because more high-\textit{NC} nodes will be separated (Refer to Appendix~\ref{app:proportion}).
+By comparing \textit{w/o} Separ. and \textit{w/o} Mess.
+Separ. with NCGCN, we conclude that introducing separation strategies enable more high-\nc nodes to benefit from a more appropriate feature learning process, especially in heterophilous graphs where the separation strategies yield higher gains.
 Additionally, \textit{NH} Separ. outperforms \textit{w/o} Separ. on homophilous graphs but fails on heterophilous ones, indicating that \textit{NH} metric has limited generalizability on heterophilous graphs, reinforcing the superiority of our \textit{NC}-guided separation strategy.
-In conclusion, the performance gap between ablation models and NCGCN suggests the effectiveness of the three key designs.
+In conjunction with the node distributions under different metrics in Fig.~\ref{fig:dist}, it is evident that \nc and \nh hold different insights on the confusion of nodes in the graph.
+Our \nc metric facilitates a more effective re-adjustment of node distribution, particularly in heterophilous graphs.
+In summary, the performance gap between ablation models and our NCGCN highlights the effectiveness of the three key designs.